cgons/dbinspector/README.md

 ### Features
 - Count the number of queires issued.
-- Capture/print the number of queries issued.
+- Capture/print the statements/queries issued.

 ---